Ravry/vite-extension/README.md

 </div>

 >   **1. Install the Extension**
-    Add the Viewer Extension to Chrome by first downloading and then [loading it as an unpacked extension in Developer Mode](https://www.youtube.com/watch?v=oswjtLwCUqg).
+    Add the Viewer Extension to Chrome by first downloading, building and then [loading it as an unpacked extension in Developer Mode](https://www.youtube.com/watch?v=oswjtLwCUqg).

 >   **2. Open a Video**
     Navigate to any supported video on your favorite website.